 Also be sure to try their very balanced Zinfandel port styled wine made from grapes grown in Amador County.
 This is a very pleasing wine to drink with delicious flavor (not syrupy, not overly sweet and it does not taste “hot” on the finish”.

-After 20 years of making wine at other people’s wineries, they currently operate their own winery and tasting room in the Crusher District, a business park located in the southern part of the city of Napa that is home to a number of tiny and tucked away wineries.
+After 20 years of making wine at other people’s wineries, they currently operate their own winery and tasting room in the Crusher District, a business park located in the southern part of the city of Napa (less then a 10 minute drive from downtown Napa), home to a number of tiny and tucked away wineries.
 The name of this district is from the Crusher statue located in a prominent hillside location next to Highway 12 just south of the city of Napa.
 Spelletich was one of the founding winery members of the Crusher District.
 Their tasting salon is in the front of the winery, a lab adjoins and the sizable winery facility is located directly behind the tasting salon.